Education & Qualification

 His love for music also began during these years.
 Shriji took to playing the sitar and spent many hours every day practising and rehearsing this difficult string instrument.

 Music has become an integral part of Shriji’s life; his love for classical Indian music and devotional music knows no bounds.
 He has collected, catalogued and digitized several hours of live Dhrupad performed by the famous Dagar Brothers at Udaipur.

 From Ajmer to Udaipur for his college education: after finishing school, Shriji studied in Udaipur for his Bachelor’s of Arts degree.
 He studied English literature, economics and political science at the Maharana Bhupal College, founded and named after his legendary grandfather Maharana Bhupal Singhji.
 During his years in Udaipur, Shriji’s passion for cricket and sports grew.
 He was soon being acknowledged as a fine batsman and had the opportunity of representing the Rajasthan state team in cricket.

 After completing his graduation from college in Udaipur, Shriji Arvind Singh Mewar was keen to polish his business acumen.

-It was time now for training in real life!
-After his practical education in the UK, Shriji pursued his studies in hotel management in the United States, gaining invaluable hands-on training in various first-class international hotels.
+It was time now for training in the real life!
+After his practical education in UK, Shriji pursued his studies in hotel management in the United States, gaining invaluable hands-on training in various first-class international hotels.

 He lived and worked in Chicago for many years; his experiences and knowledge of the hospitality industry grew.
-Shriji has often been quoted as saying that he worked as a kitchen-hand in the US and worked his way upto the level of sales & marketing executive.
+Shriji has often been quoted as saying that he worked as a kitchen-hand in the US and worked his way upto the level of sales and marketing executive.
 Thus, he became familiar with every aspect of running first-class international hotels.

 At HRH Group of Hotels, Udaipur, Shriji was able to translate into reality what he had learnt and imbibed during these formative years in the US.